Is There a Dimmer Outlook Ahead for OneConnect Financial Technology Co. Ltd. (OCFT)?

 OneConnect Financial Technology Co.
-Ltd. (NYSE:OCFT) changed by 0.00% from its latest closing price compared to the recent 1-year high of $14.60.
+Ltd. (NYSE:OCFT) went down by -2.94% from its latest closing price compared to the recent 1-year high of $13.66.
+The company’s stock price has collected -3.65% of loss in the last five trading sessions.

 Is It Worth Investing in OneConnect Financial Technology Co.
 Ltd. (NYSE :OCFT) Right Now?